 Community Partnerships – We need your help getting nonpartisan election related information out to Citrus County Citizens.
 Contact the elections office to find out about volunteer opportunities.

 The overall goal of the school education program is to introduce and familiarize students with voter registration and voting procedures.
 Students are encouraged to exercise their right to vote once they become eligible.
 Below is a list of services sponsored by the Supervisor of Elections office to help achieve our school education goal.
-Contact Patrick Thomas at 352-564-7120 if you would like to request any of the services below.
+Contact our office at 352-564-7120 if you would like to request any of the services below.

 Sunshine State Young Readers Award Program – Participating schools vote on their favorite book using actual election tabulation equipment.